-Bookkeeping is one of the oldest professions, put very simply they help businesses keep track of money earned and spent by recording and monitoring daily transactions.
-(Not to be confused with accountants, who are qualified to provide more services).
+Bookkeeping is one of the oldest professions in the world.
+Put very simply, Bookkeepers help businesses keep track of money earned and spent by recording and monitoring daily transactions (not to be confused with accountants, who are qualified to provide more services).

 If you are meticulous, great at problem solving and love numbers, then this could be a brilliant career to consider.

 - Persistent and diligent, prepared to account for every last cent